gmc-code/PC-Python/docs/python_advanced/validation.rst

 | The code gets user input for an age.
 | Then it tests for existence by first removing whitespace characters at the start and the end of the input string.
 | Then is does a type check for integers.
-| Then it does a range checl to make sure the integer is between 0 and 120 inclusive.
+| Then it does a range check to make sure the integer is between 0 and 120 inclusive.

 Syntax: